weather-station-project/sensors-reader/README.md

 ## Usage
+### Pre-requisites
+* All the componets must be connected to the Raspberry Pi.
+* The device needs a LAN connection, either Wi-Fi or wired.
+* I2C kernel support must be enabled.
+Follow this [tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c#installing-kernel-support-with-raspi-config-2724565-4) but you can ignore the libraries section, as the app is dockerized, all the necessary is deployed in the image used by the container.

+### Execution parameterss
 The solution is intended to take measurements from the environment and also to store the obtained values in a database passed as parameters.
 There are some parameters to define the behavior of the solution or just to limit some aspects of its execution, they are described below.

 * **LOGGING_LEVEL** - Possible values are CRITICAL, ERROR, WARNING, INFO and DEBUG.
 It defines the level of loggin traces to register.